We promise to tell you how we use your data, and we promise to keep it secure.

 We believe we have a legitimate interest in customising our social media communications in this way and that there is minimal impact on your privacy.
 Nevertheless, you can always tell us not to share your information with Facebook, LinkedIn or any other platform by notifying us at firstname.lastname@example.org.
 Alternatively, if you have an account on any platform, you can set your preferences via your platform account.

-In rare cases, we may also disclose personal information to third parties:
+In rare cases, we may also disclose personal information to third parties outside our group companies:

 We will keep your personal data secure by taking appropriate technical and organisational measures against its unauthorised or unlawful processing and against its accidental loss, destruction or damage.